These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 Ingredients

 Here are some notes on the ingredients used in this recipe.
-Please see the recipe card for quantities.
+Please see the recipe card for ingredient quantities.

-- Icing Sugar or Powdered Sugar adds sweetness with the added starches giving the biscuit a tender snap.
+Icing Sugar or Powdered Sugar adds sweetness with the added starches giving the biscuit a tender snap.
 Using icing sugar plays a similar role as when using cornstarch (Maizena or cornflour in the UK, Aus, and New Zealand) in the biscuits.

-- Caster sugar can be substituted with white granulated sugar.
+Caster sugar can be substituted with white granulated sugar.
 Plain white or caster sugar gives a crispness to this biscuit that is otherwise completely lost with just using icing sugar

 Salt is a crucial ingredient in all baked goods.
 I use table salt in all my recipes.
 One teaspoon of table salt equals 1.5 teaspoons of Morton Kosher Salt equals 2 teaspoons of Diamond Crystal.